abdusco/abdus.dev/src/posts/sqlite-upgrade-windows/sqlite-upgrade-windows.md

 # {{ title }}

-SQLite has an extension called [`JSON1`][json1] to work on JSON columns.
+SQLite has an extension called [`JSON1`][json1] that allows working with JSON.
 It's really useful for storing data that wouldn't necessarily belong to a separate column, like metadata.

-But SQLite driver doesn't include this extension by default on Windows.
-So we'll have to manually upgrade it.
+Unfortunately on Windows, the SQLite driver for Python doesn't come bundled with this extension.
+We need to upgrade the driver to a newer version.

-Download the latest compiled [DLL for Windows][sqlite]:
+You can find the compiled binaries for Windows on [SQLite website][sqlite].
+Here are the links, scraped directly from the page:

 ::: download
 <ul x-data="app()" x-init="init()">